Future Proof Your Marketing Operations: Save your spot here.

 • “View similar products” CTA buttons

-The Subscribe CTA has a very specific purpose.
-You guessed it!
-Encouraging users to sign up for your newsletter or some other content form.
-This is used during the lead generation phase in the sales funnel.
-Your goal here is to make them feel like it’s worth it to give you their contact info.
+The subscribe CTA has a very specific purpose: Encouraging users to sign up for your newsletter or some other content.
+Use these CTAs during the lead generation phase of the sales funnel.
+Your goal here is to make people feel like it’s worthwhile to give you their contact info.

 A key here is to have a follow-through plan.
-Sure, your Subscribe CTA may work to initially gain email addresses.
-But if you don’t follow up by sending relevant and engaging content, you’ll never get your reader past the lead generation phase.
-And they will be quick to hit the “unsubscribe button”.
+Sure, your subscribe CTA may work to initially gain email addresses.
+But if you don’t follow up by sending relevant and engaging content, you’ll never get readers past the lead generation phase and they will be quick to hit the “unsubscribe” button.

 • “Sign up now for the latest and greatest industry news”